Scott Rueck, Head Coach

 It was a homecoming of sorts for OSU alumnus Scott Rueck, who was named the fifth head coach in the history of the Oregon State women’s basketball program on June 30, 2010.

 Rueck has been the architect of an accelerated turnaround of the women’s basketball program at Oregon State, bringing the team onto the national stage.

+Oregon State posted an outstanding campaign in 2016-17, as the team went 31-5 en route to a Sweet 16 showing.
 Under Rueck’s tutelage, senior Sydney Wiese became the 14th player in Pac-12 history to earn All-Pac-12 honors all four years of her career, and the Beavers claimed Pac-12 Defensive Player of the Year honors for the third-straight season, as Gabriella Hanson received the award.
 Rueck took home some hardware of his own as well, as he was named Pac-12 Coach of the Year.